jeffro1265/pullhub/README.md

 **SETUP:**
 1) Go here to access the controller webpage: https://jeffro1265.github.io/pullhub/control.html
 2) Set a unique key and press submit.
 It doesn't have to be complicated, just something unique so someone doesn't output to your overlay.
-3) Press **Copy Output URL** and paste that as a 1920X1080 browser source in OBS or an encoder like a Yolobox or Magewell director.
+3) Press **Copy Output URL** and paste that as a 1920X1080 browser source in OBS or an encoder like a Yolobox or Magewell director that supports browser source overlays.
 4) Input event details and or announcer info.
 These are generic enough that you can use them for anything, but the first box for each will be a header with larger text.
 5) Input the participants.
 The recommended method of importing participants is by using a tab separated block of cells from a spreadsheet.
 Your spread sheet should include at least the following columns in order from left to right:   team/vehicle, driver name, city.
 Neither of these fields are required, but any columns not desired should at least include an empty cell for them.
 Hit parse to bring them down into the overlays list.
   -If you want to enter participants in manually, you have that option as well.
 The class dialogue option should be skipped at this time.